Valentín Carboni: 2025–26 season: Loan to Genoa

 On 18 July 2025, Carboni joined fellow Serie A club Genoa on a season-long loan.
-He made his official debut for the Grifone on 15 August 2025, starting in the first round of the Coppa Italia against Vicenza.
+He made his official debut for Genoa the same year on 15 August, starting in the first round of the Coppa Italia against Vicenza.
 Genoa won the match 3–0, with Carboni scoring the opening goal.

+2026: Loan to Racing Club

+On 8 January 2026, Carboni's loan spell at Genoa was terminated, and he subsequently joined Argentine side Racing Club on loan until 31 December 2026.

 International career

-Thanks to his dual citizenship, Carboni is eligible to represent both Italy and Argentina at the international level.
+Due to having dual citizenship of Italy and Argentina, Carboni is eligible to represent both countries at the international level.

 Italy youth

-In 2019, he was involved in several training camps with the Italian under-15 national team; then, he proceeded to play for the Italian under-17 national team between 2021 and 2022.
+In 2019, he was involved in several training camps with the Italian under-15 national team.
+He went on to play for the under-17 national team between 2021 and 2022.

 Argentina youth

-In March 2022, he switched allegiance to Argentina and received his first official call-up to the Argentine senior national team, having been included in the preliminary list for the 2022 FIFA World Cup qualification matches against Venezuela and Ecuador.
+In March 2022, Carboni switched his international allegiance to Argentina and received his first official call-up to the Argentine senior national team, having been included in the preliminary list for the 2022 FIFA World Cup qualification matches against Venezuela and Ecuador.

-In May 2022, he was included by head coach Javier Mascherano in the Argentine under-20 squad that took part in the Maurice Revello Tournament in France, as the Albiceleste eventually finished in fifth place, after winning the play-off match against Japan.

-In October 2022, he was included by head coach Lionel Scaloni in Argentina's preliminary squad for the 2022 FIFA World Cup in Qatar, although he did not make the cut to the final 26-man list.
+Later that May, Carboni was included by head coach Javier Mascherano in the Argentine under-20 squad that took part in the Maurice Revello Tournament in France, as the Albiceleste eventually finished in fifth place, after winning the play-off match against Japan.
+In October, Carboni was included by head coach Lionel Scaloni in Argentina's preliminary squad for the 2022 FIFA World Cup in Qatar, but did not make the final 26-man list.

-In March 2023, he was called up again to the Argentina senior national team for two friendly matches against Panama and Curaçao.

-In May of the same year, he was included in the final squad for the 2023 FIFA U-20 World Cup in Argentina.
+In March 2023, Carboni was called up again to the Argentina senior national team for two friendly matches against Panama and Curaçao.
+The same year in May, he was included in the final squad for the 2023 FIFA U-20 World Cup in Argentina.
 On the debut on 20 May he scored his first goal in a 2–1 victory against Uzbekistan.